 Only several minutes later, I came upon a magnificent grove of western redcedar.
 The largest of the trees approached four metres in diameter, and two were significantly old specimens, well in excess of 700 years old.
 I lingered for a time in the presence of these giants, then began hiking uphill again.
 Ropes were fixed on the difficult sections as the trail was as steep as its reputation!

 My trek was to last but half an hour more, as suddenly it dawned on me I’d be late if I did not turn around.
 A brisk walk turned into a run, and then a hurried ride home.
 One thing was sure, though, I was hooked and vowed to return!

 Flash back to the summer of 1908.
 To me, a year of significance, as my grandmother was born then in New York City and the house I used to live in was built in that year.
-The Mills Party, for their part, made camp at the mouth of Bishop Creek across from Croker Island, near the turn of the twentieth century.
+The Mills Party, for their part, made camp at the mouth of Bishop Creek across from Croker Island, near the turn of that twentieth century.
 They ascended all the high peaks in the area, including Mt Jarrett and Mt.
 Elsay.
 Jarrett and Bishop were both climbers in this BCMC group, though Mills did much of the leading.
 The region was roadless then, so their method of transport was by boat from Indian Arm.
 After walking the ancient forest of cedars, they attained a hogback ridge that gave them passage to the alpine and the summit of Bishop.
 The other peaks were accessed from that region, and all climbers returned to camp that evening before returning homeward.
 It was, without a doubt, a full and successful day!